 I think the best days of summer are spent enjoying a delicious ice cream treat!
-I’m thrilled to share with you today how you can bring some of that summertime goodness into your classroom and sweeten up your math lessons with these free Ice Cream Math Mats printables for both addition and subtraction!
+I’m thrilled to share with you today another math mat in our free printable math mat series!
+Bring some of that summertime goodness into your classroom and sweeten up your math lessons with these free Ice Cream Math Mats for both addition and subtraction!

 Ice Cream Math Mats

 As an educator, we look for opportunities to liven things up in our classroom, especially when we are feeling the lull of sameness.